helmuthdu/web-components/packages/custom-elements/README.md

 @tailwind utilities;
 ```

-Configure your package.json to run the tailwind compiler together with the dev server:
+Configure the package.json to run the tailwind compiler together with the dev server:

 ```json
 {